vially/googlemusic-xbmc/README.md

-#googlemusic-xbmc: Google Music addon for XBMC
+#Google Music addon for XBMC

 ##Usage and notes